cimitrasoftware/cimitra_win_user_admin/README.md

 Users defined in a group designated as the "Exclude Group" cannot be modified by this script.
 The "Exclude Group" can be specified in a configuration file called "settings.cfg".
 The Exclude Group setting in the settings.cfg file looks like this:

 AD_EXCLUDE_GROUP=35eddbe6-234f-4f94-af4c-efb0198e4247

+The value should reflect the Globally Unity ID (GUID) of the Exclude Group.
+To get the GUID for an Active Directory Group, you can use the Cimitra Windows User Administration script with the following example syntax:

+ .\cimitra_win_user_admin.ps1 -GetGroupInfo "CN=CIMITRA_EXCLUDE,OU=GROUPS,OU=KCC,OU=DEMOSYSTEM,DC=cimitrademo,DC=local"

 **DEPENDENCIES**